chetan25/practice-deno/README.md

 ---
-title: Sample API build with Deno as a backend server.
+Title: Sample API build with Deno as a backend server.
-excerpt: This is simple api built with Deno, in an effort to learn and explore Deno.It uses free api from 'spacexdata' and some sample csv data.
+Excerpt: This is simple api built with Deno, in an effort to learn and explore Deno.It uses free api from 'spacexdata' and some sample csv data.
-Tools: ['Deno', 'Docker']
+Tech: "Deno, Docker"
 ---